yowari/progressive-pizza-workshop/exercise/12-i18n/README.md

 With this basic configuration we now need to add the I18nextProvider to both the `entry.client.tsx` and `entry.server.tsx`.

-Go to slide for explaination about those 2 files.

 Copy those files from the directory.

 Lastly, we need to load know the current local and save it.
 For that we are going to add a loader in our `./app/root.tsx`.
 This loader will check for the cookie and set it to the correct locale.